-By Dr. Emily S. Andrews
+By Dr. Emily S. Andrews\

-The views in this statement are those of the author and do not necessarily reflect those of the Employee Benefit Research Institute, its Trustees, members or other staff.
+The views in this statement are those of the author and should not be attributed to the Employee Benefit Research Institute, its officers, trustees, sponsors or other staff.
 This statement does not represent an attempt to aid or hinder the passage of any bill pending before Congress.

-Emily Andrews earned her PhD in economics from the University of Pennsylvania Dr. Andrews presently holds the position of Research Associate at the Employee Benefit Research Institute.
-Previous positions include those of Branch Chicf at the Social Security Administration and Labor Economist with the U.S. Department of Labor.
+Emily Andrews earned her Ph.D. in economics from the University of Pennsylvania.
+Dr. Andrews presently holds the position of Research Associate at the Employee Benefit Research Institute.
+Before joining EBRI she held policy research positions at the Social Security Administration and the U.S. Department of Labor.